Social care resources

 - Needs assessment

-- A council assessment to determine what care and support a person needs.
-Anyone can request one.
+- A council assessment to find out what care and support someone needs.
+Anyone can ask for one.

 - Financial assessment

-- A means test to decide how much a person should contribute towards their care costs.
+- A means test to decide how much someone should pay towards their care costs.

 - Eligibility criteria

-- The national minimum threshold of needs that a council must meet under the Care Act.
+- The national minimum level of needs that a council must meet under the Care Act.

 - Direct payment

-- Money from the council given directly to a person so they can arrange their own care.
+- Money the council gives directly to someone so they can arrange their own care.

 - Personal budget

-- The amount of money a council allocates to meet a person's eligible care needs.
+- The amount of money a council sets aside to meet someone's eligible care needs.

 - Continuing Healthcare (CHC)

-- NHS-funded care for people with a primary health need.
+- NHS-funded care for people whose main need is health-related.
 Free at the point of use.

 - DoLS (Deprivation of Liberty Safeguards)

-- Legal protections for people in care homes or hospitals who lack capacity to consent to their care arrangements.
+- Legal protections for people in care homes or hospitals who lack the capacity to agree to their care arrangements.

 - Section 42 enquiry